My friends keep dumping their problems on me!

 Dear Shining Knight in Armor-NOT!,

 Someone once said that you cannot help others if you cannot help yourself.
 This down-to-earth advice may seem difficult to heed when a friend comes calling, however taking care of yourself is the surest way to be the best friend you can be.
 By venting, unloading, complaining, crying, and sharing feelings humans are able to process emotions and relieve ourselves from some of the weight of day-to-day problems.
-It's wonderful that your opinion, advice, or sometimes just your listening skills, are so needed and appreciated by others.
-However, while you are providing your friends with a critical service, you have limits, and as you point out, you may also need someone to vent/cry/complain to from time to time.
+Clearly, you care a lot about your friends and they seem to really value your opinion, advice, and sometimes just your listening skills.
+However, while you’re providing your friends with a shoulder to lean on, you may also need someone to vent/cry/complain to from time to time.

-When the weight of friends' woes starts to drag you down, it may be time to try saying no. The simplest solution would be to gently let your friend know that it is not a good time for you to talk and suggest another friend for them to turn to.
+You mention that sometimes you feel “used” by your friends.
+Though it may be uncomfortable, saying no, especially when you feel overwhelmed, is a healthy way to set boundaries in your friendship.
+On occasion, turning down a front row ticket to your friend’s vent session doesn’t mean that you’re selfish or don’t care about them.
+It means you need some space to take care of yourself.
+Continuing to hear your friends out when it’s weighing you down can lead to resentment, which is no good for a healthy friendship.
+The simplest solution would be to gently let your friend know that it is not a good time for you to talk and suggest another friend for them to turn to.
 Something like, "I really am concerned about your problem, but it's not a good time to talk, I'm not able to focus on this conversation right now.
 Can you call [insert appropriate name here]?"
 If you find it difficult to draw the line at first, you might consider presenting an excuse, such as having homework you need to get done.
-Alternatively, if the situation permits, when your friend is through unloading you could turn the tables a bit and start telling them about your own problems.
-After all, a good friendship is a reciprocal one, and your friend might feel better knowing s/he is able to help you.